View

 • Watch the play.
 I have the movies and the links.
 Here is the PBS version with Patrick Stewart as Macbeth: http://video.pbs.org/video/1604122998

-• Help each other understand the words, the images, and what the characters are saying.
+• Understand the words, the images, and what the characters are saying.
 Mr. M will help you with that.

 • Understand the plot, but discuss the story: